 “Coughs ‘this time of year’?” he repeated slowly, each word too careful.
 “You mean every autumn?
 Reliable?”

 Before Alessia could answer, Odrian crossed back to her, crouching eye-level with Stella’s flushed face.
-His fingers hovered near the child’s lips—not touching, assessing the rhythm of her breaths.
+His fingers hovered near the child’s lips.
+Not touching.
+Assessing the rhythm of her breaths.

 “Describe the cough,” he rasped.
 “Dry?
 Wet?
 Worse at night?
 Where were you last autumn?”